kevinolega/minimalchanges/_posts/2023-10-20-time-management.md

 **1. Games, social media, YouTube, and Netflix during work hours.**

+This is self-explanatory.

 **2. Level 3 or 4 participation or commitment to casual activities I do for fun.**
 Let me explain.
 Activities have different levels of participation.
 For example:

 * Going to church is level 1.
 * Joining Bible study is level 2.
 * Volunteering or being active in community work is level 3 or higher.

 This kind of scaling can be seen in other areas, too.
 I've seen this at the gym, martial arts, work-related seminars, personal development, business, and entrepreneurship communities, both online and offline, offer a hierarchy of activities that will get you to the "next level" of participation.
 Even your job or business has this element, too.
 Examples include events, seminars, volunteering, mentoring, inner circles, masterminds, and so on.
-There's a white belt up to a black belt level.
-There's a newbie to mastery.
+There's a white belt up to a black belt level of participation.
+There's a newbie to mastery and different hierarchies in many skills.
 It's like an infinite-play video game in real life.
 Now that I think about it, many martial arts consider black belt level as someone who understands the basics of the art and is actually a level one in a lifelong journey.
-It could take a decade or even twenty years or a lifetime to get you to the top, and the subliminal message and conversation enroll you to drop your other life commitments and give your life to the organization.
+It could take a decade or even twenty years or a lifetime to get you to the top, and the subliminal message and conversation enroll you to drop your other life commitments and give your life to the organization, skill, or pursuit.
 Getting too involved, beyond what you enjoy, benefit from, or can manage, can stress you out, eat up your schedule, and harm your mental well-being.
-Finding the right balance in how you spend your time is a constant conversation with yourself.
+Finding the right balance in how you spend your time is a constant conversation and argument with yourself.
 Anything above the minimum effective dose tends to take over your life.

 **3. Earning Beyond Your Target Income**

 Many of us believe that more income always equates to a better life.
 However, delving into income-generating activities beyond your TMI/TDI (target monthly/daily income) can sometimes backfire.

 Imagine you've set your TMI at ₱76,000.
 This amount comfortably meets your financial goals, supports your family, allows indulgence in hobbies, and provides a good life.
 As success grows, it's common to encounter a barrage of new opportunities.
 Suddenly, offers to vlog, consult, work overtime, start a side hustle, or expand your business might come flooding in.